-In order to avoid problems faced by communities as a result of tourism due to behaviour of individual tourists or particular groups, there is need to provide information to the tourists on the nature of host community, their values and any particular sensitivities that should be respected.
-There is need to regulate certain aspects of visitor behaviour, such as noise and littering and maintaining an appropriate level of policing.
+In order to avoid problems faced by communities as a result of tourism due to the behaviour of individual tourists or particular groups, there is a need to provide information to the tourists on the nature of the host community, their values and any particular sensitivities that should be respected.
+There is a need to regulate certain aspects of visitor behaviour, such as noise and littering, and maintain an appropriate level of policing.
 Physical control measures to facilitate good behaviour, such as provision of litter bins and information boards in several languages, if necessary are also required.